jbannick/rust_dds_tms_01/README.md

 Go to the directory containing the `Cargo.toml` file for this app.

 Step 3.
+Start the Subscriber server.

+Enter:
-Execute: `cargo run -- --servertype sub`
+`cargo run -- --servertype sub`

 Should start this app as a TMS Subscriber and wait for connections

 ![Subscriber](TmsServerSub.png "Subscriber")